dereckrx/typescript_webpack_workshop/README.md

 console.log(result);
 ```

-Take a moment to play around with passing invalid types to helloWorld, and returning invalid types to see typescript errors by running `npm run hello`.
+Take a moment to play around with passing invalid types to helloWorld,
+and returning invalid types to see typescript errors by running `npm run hello`.

 Lets tell Typescript where to put our compiled javascript to keep our project clean.
 Change `tsconfig.json` `"outDir": "./output",` and rerun `npm run tsc`.
 Notice new `output` dir in your project directory.

+### Testing with Jest

-Lets install jest so can start writing tests.
+Install jest so can start writing tests.

 `npm install --save-dev jest`